Velocidex/velociraptor/VQL-LSP-USAGE.md

 ```

 The `validate_vql` handler builds a lazy, cached validation registry from
-the built-in plugins and the full artifact repository (via the same
+the built-in plugins and the full artifact repository (via
+`lsp.BuildRegistryWithArtifacts` — the in-process sibling of the hybrid
-`BuildRegistryWithArtifacts` path the LSP server uses), then runs the query
+LSP server's `BuildRegistryFromAPIClient`), then runs the query through it.
-through it.
-The registry is built once per process and reused, so repeated
+The registry is built once per process and reused, so repeated calls are
-calls are fast after the first.
+fast after the first.

 Note: importing the `vql/lsp` package requires the same `replace` directives
 as the Velociraptor module (`participle/v2`, the local vfilter checkout).